engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 But looking at **all the genes** (instead of just the spike), one seems to find more 'genetic modifications' than Yan et al bargained for :thinking:

-There's even an EcoRI match in the 3' untranslated region (nothing there ever becomes live proteins, hence there's little point in engineering the region).
+There's even an EcoRI match in the 3' untranslated region (nothing there ever becomes live proteins, hence there's no point in engineering the region).

 ![All genes](https://user-images.githubusercontent.com/13955209/179872222-cb2ecf4a-3f04-4a1e-abb5-1cc1f5e15fad.png)